 - REVIEW Each Term: Review for SAP will be conducted at the conclusion of each term including summer.
 Students who are determined to be ineligible for further aid will be notified.
 It is your responsibility to ensure that lost eligibility is restored.

 - WARNING Status: Students will have one semester of WARNING on the first instance of a failed FASAP calculation.
-Warning notice will be sent to CN email account if e-consent on file.
+Warning notice will be sent to students' CN email account if e-consent is on file.

-- UNSATISFACTORY Status: A subsequent calculation failing FASAP will result in Financial Assistance UNSATISFACTORY standing (suspension), and students will be ineligible for financial assistance without a successful appeal.
+- UNSATISFACTORY Status: A subsequent calculation failing FASAP will result in Financial Assistance UNSATISFACTORY standing (suspension), and students will be ineligible for financial assistance unless they have a successful appeal.
 Unsatisfactory notice will be sent to CN email account if e-consent on file.

 - REPEATED Hours: Repeated hours will count towards attempted hours, but may not be countable in enrollment status for the term depending upon number of times repeated for a grade.
 For example, if you earned 3 hours with a grade of “D” twice, and you decide to repeat the course to earn a better grade, the repeated 3 hours will not count in your enrollment status for the term that it is a second repeat.
 Hence your enrollment status for the term will be calculated as: registered credit hours– second or more repeated credit hours= enrollment status for federal financial aid purposes.
 This is subject to change as Federal Regulations are subject to change.
 All attempted hours will count against your 150% of degree credits limitation.

-- TRANSFER Credits: Transfer credits accepted by Carson-Newman University for credit will count in attempted and in total earned hours.
+- TRANSFER Credits: Transfer credits accepted by Carson-Newman University will also count in attempted and total earned hours.

 - APPEALS FASAP: Students may appeal an unsatisfactory status for FASAP calculation.
 Appeals must be made by the deadline given in each notification.
 (Forms)